 If you find yourself wondering, “Should I send my child to school?” one morning, this is a helpful read from TODAY Parents, which can be a nice resource in addition to school guidelines.

 2. The difference between allergies and a cold

-I suffer from seasonal allergies and I know how hard it is to deal with allergy symptoms that hit adults and kids alike.
+I suffer from seasonal allergies.
+So, I know how hard it is to deal with allergy symptoms that hit adults and kids alike.
 Often parents are left wondering, is that runny nose from allergies or a cold?
 It can be challenging to tell the difference.

 Find an expert article on how to learn the characteristics between the symptoms of a cold and the symptoms of allergies here.
 And make sure to never give a multi-symptom cough and cold product to children under 4 years old.

 3. Using the right dosage of liquid medicine